GET HELP NOW

 Phone: 780-492-9771

 The University of Alberta Sexual Assault Centre provides a safe place on campus where unconditional support, confidentiality, respect, and advocacy are available for those affected by sexual assault, sexual harassment, relationship violence, and stalking.
 The U of A Sexual Assault Centre strives for a campus community free of sexual violence.
+Note: At present UASAC is offering limited services and capacity and has significantly changed its approach to supporting community in recent months - we suggest checking their website before trying to attend in person to confirm whether drop-in services are available.

 Phone: 780-449-0900